Lonicera hispidula

 The perennial vine Lonicera hispidula is a species of honeysuckle known as pink honeysuckle and, less often, California honeysuckle.
-It is a low-elevation woodlands shrub or vine found on the West Coast of North America.
+It is a low-elevation woodlands shrub or vine domestically grown, specifically found on the West Coast of North America.

 Description

 Like other honeysuckles, Lonicera hispidula has pairs of leaves that grow opposite each other on the stem, with the uppermost pair fused at the bases to surround the stem.
+When the branches cling to another plant or surface, the branches elongate outwards while the center of the plants shifts into a bushier, more structured shrub.
 At the end of the stem grow pink blossoms.
 It is a perennial shrub or vine.
-It bears spherical red fruits which are edible but bitter.